PublicSoftTools

 Privacy: Why Local Processing Matters

 When you upload a PDF to a server-based tool, you hand the document to a third party.
-For most files that's a minor concern — for contracts, financial statements, medical records, or HR documents, it's a real risk.
+Their privacy policy determines what happens to it — how long it is stored, who can access it, and whether it is used for service improvement.
+For most files, this is a minor concern.
+For contracts, financial statements, medical records, or HR documents containing sensitive personal data, uploading to an external server creates a real and auditable privacy risk.

 Advanced Workflows